ahmadajmi/rtl-article/README.md

 .button { background-image: url(images/arror-left.png); }
 ```

-A good trick I experienced before is how to add an image with a specefic direction as a CSS background, from the code above we will create two images `arror-left.png` and `arror-right.png` and then in the Sass code the variable will be changed between `left` and `right`.
+A good trick I experienced before is how to add an image with a specefic direction as a CSS background, from the code above we will create two images `arror-left.png` and `arror-right.png` and then in the Sass code the variable will change between `left` and `right`.

 ## Server Side Setup